Last updated date: March 27, 2026 | 4:43 pm

 Can you change your business legal structure?

-The legal structure can change if it no longer aligns with your requirements as the business
+Yes, you can change your business structure if it no longer aligns with your requirements as

 While you can’t directly convert from a sole proprietorship to a corporation or OPC, and